jair-pereira/Switch-Fightstick/README.md

 2. Flash the Joystick.hex to the Teensy
 3. Run one of the scripts in the example folder

-You can also download Joystick.hex [here](https://github.com/ebith/Switch-Fightstick/releases/latest/download/Joystick.hex).
+You can also download Joystick.hex [here](https://github.com/jair-pereira/SwitchPC_Controller/releases/download/v0.2.0/Joystick.hex) (for Teensy).

 ## Writing a macro
 todo